Frank MacDermot: Late political career

 In 1937, de Valera moved to introduce a new constitution of Ireland, and MacDermot was especially active in the debates over its contents.
 He objected to the recognition of Irish as the first official language of the state and to the suggestion that the Roman Catholic Church should be given a ‘special position’ in the constitution.
 He supported direct elections to the Seanad and argued that citizens of Northern Ireland should be allowed to participate in the referendum on the constitution.
 He also argued that each Dáil constituency should be at least five seats.

 He did not seek re-election in 1938.
 De Valera, surprisingly, appointed him to the re-established Seanad, where he would remain until 1943.
 He had had personal differences with his Fine Gael colleagues on issues such as the degree of emphasis to be given to Ireland's membership of the Commonwealth.
 During World War II he was a critic of Irish neutrality throughout his tenure as a Senator, arguing that Ireland should be fighting with the Allies.
 He subsequently became the U.S. and Paris correspondent for The Irish Times newspaper.

-In 1939 MacDermot's biography Theobald Wolfe Tone and His Times was published, which was widely praised and remains the definitive study of his subject.
+In 1939 MacDermot's biography Theobald Wolfe Tone and His Times was published, which was widely praised was the definitive biography of Tone until Marianne Elliots biography in 1989.

 Personal life

 While working in America, MacDermot met the American Elaine Orr Thayer, then the wife of the poet E. E. Cummings, her second marriage.
+Her first husband had been Scofield Thayer, whom she left for Cummings.
 Orr Thayer left Cummings for MacDermot, and at one point, Cummings considered killing MacDermot in revenge.
 Cummings and Elaine divorced, and subsequently, Frank and Elaine married before engaging Cummings in a protracted custody battle over Elaine's young daughter Nancy.
 Together Elaine and Frank had one son, Brian MacDermot.
 Orr Thayer died in 1974.
 MacDermot died in 1975 while on a visit to London.